jlian/jlian.co/content/posts/hdmi-cec.md

 cec-client -d 8
 ```

 No `-m` here. `cec-client` still prints all the traffic, but now it also accepts commands.
-Our Python script treats it like a Unixy bridge between HDMI land and our own logic: `stdout` is an event stream, `stdin` is a control channel.
+Our Python script treats it like a bridge between HDMI land and our own logic: `stdout` is an event stream, `stdin` is a control channel.

 ## The Python script

-I put the whole script on GitHub:
+It took some trial and error, but it wasn't too difficult to write a small Python program that watches for consoles waking up and sends the magic `15:70:00:00` command when needed.
+I put it all on GitHub:

 {{< github-button href="https://github.com/jlian/cec_auto_audio" label="Download" >}}